Make sure the NG tube is in the right place

 What Other Things Do I Need to Remember?

 - If your child begins to choke or gag during a feeding, stop the feeding.

 - Restart the feeding when your child is no longer choking or gagging.

-- Know that there is possibility that your child could throw up and the tube could come out of his/her mouth.
-If this happens, remove the tape and tube from your child’s nose.
+- Know that there is possibility that your child could throw up and the tube could come out of his / her mouth.
+If this happens, remove the tape and pull the tube from your child’s nose.

 - If your child's stomach becomes large and round or if he / she has discomfort, stop the feeding and wait one hour.

 - If the stomach remains large and round or your child continues with discomfort after one hour, call your nurse or doctor.

 - Flush the feeding tube with water with a 5-10 ml syringe before and after giving medications as recommended by your provider.
 This keeps the feeding tube from clogging.